wing1012usa/Quantative-Method-and-R/Multiple Linear Regression.md

 ![825654b4-a5bf-4ac7-9fe2-dbdb2e9e44e0](https://user-images.githubusercontent.com/57466154/156628029-f6c21e7b-039a-422f-9104-ac9a82e21215.png)

 # User-determined regression
+Note: <br/>
-Note:A user -determined regression provides another **approach to modeling the associations between the predictors and outcome**.
+A user -determined regression provides another **approach to modeling the associations between the predictors and outcome**.
 User -determined regressions involves a series of regressions with predictors added **based on factors the researcher decided were relevant**.

 In this case, we will run five regressions models with a predictor added at each step.
 The order of entry will be gender, intelligence (iq), emotional intelligence (ei), verbal SAT score (vsat), and math SAT score (msat).